stzz202310/chirp-backend/README.md

 **1. Newsfeed fanout via Celery, not synchronous writes.** When a user posts a tweet, fanning the tweet out to every follower's timeline at write time would block the request on however many followers that user has.
 Instead, the tweet write returns immediately and a Celery task (`fanout_newsfeeds_main_task` → batched `fanout_newsfeeds_batch_task`) pushes the tweet into followers' newsfeeds asynchronously, queued through Redis.

-**2. Two-tier caching, not one.** Memcached serves frequently-read, rarely-changing single objects (user profiles, individual tweets) with a flat TTL.
-Redis is used where structure matters — the newsfeed and per-user tweet lists (`RedisHelper` keeps them as length-capped, time-ordered Redis lists), likes/comments counters, rate-limit counters, and the Celery broker — because it supports atomic increments and list/queue operations that Memcached doesn't.
+**2. Two-tier caching.** Memcached handles single-object reads (user profiles, tweets) and rate-limit counters — flat TTL, no structure needed, fast.
+Redis is used where structure matters — the newsfeed and per-user tweet lists (`RedisHelper` keeps them as length-capped, time-ordered Redis lists), likes/comments counters, and the Celery broker — because it supports atomic increments and list/queue operations that Memcached doesn't.

 **3. Same-origin deployment over CORS.** Frontend and backend are served from the same Nginx instance under `chirp-app.dev`, avoiding cross-origin cookie and CSRF complications entirely.
 This was a deliberate trade-off: the existing frontend used a dev-server proxy (not `django-cors-headers`), so same-origin was the path of least friction, and it produces a tighter, more defensible Nginx configuration to discuss.